crdrost/bsencode/README.md

     the multi-line-mode flag `m`, in that order.

-These last three are mostly illustrations of the ease with which bsencode can be extended; I didn't need them but I have provided the core language with both just to show how it can be implemented easily.
+These last three are mostly illustrations of the ease with which bsencode can be extended; I didn't need them but I have provided the core language with all three just to show how bsencode implements new types very easily.

 ### Deeper into the details